Marksville, Louisiana

 Marksville is a small city in and the parish seat of Avoyelles Parish, Louisiana, United States.
 The population was 5,702 at the 2010 census, an increase of 165 over the 2000 tabulation of 5,537.

 Louisiana's first land-based casino, Paragon Casino Resort, opened in Marksville in June 1994.
 It is operated by the federally recognized Tunica-Biloxi Indian Tribe, which has a reservation in the parish.

 History

 The land where Marksville was founded on was once a meeting place, leading to the present day Marksville Prehistoric Indian Site.

-Marksville is named after Marc Eliche (Marco Litche or Marco de Élitxe, as recorded by the Spanish), a Venetian Jew who established a trading post after his wagon broke down in this area.
-He was a Sephardic Jewish trader believed to be from Venice.
+Marksville is named after Marc Eliche (Marco Litche or Marco de Élitxe, as recorded by the Spanish), a Sephardic Jewish trader believed to be from Venice, who established a trading post after his wagon broke down in this area.
 His Italian name was recorded by a Spanish priest as Marco Litche; French priests, who were with colonists, recorded his name as Marc Eliche or Mark Eliché after his trading post was established about 1794.
 Marksville was noted on Louisiana maps as early as 1809, after the United States acquired the territory in the Louisiana Purchase of 1803.
-Eliche later donated the land that became the Courthouse Square.
-It is still the center of Marksville, the parish seat.
+Eliche later donated the land that became the Courthouse Square in the center of Marksville.